soichih/osg-blast/README.md

 ncbi-blast workflow submission script

-osg-blast submits a workflow to run blast search on a large input queries against a large blast database. osg-blast is intended to run on Open Science Grid, and on a glidein enabled submit host (such as osg-xsede or OSGconnect).
+osg-blast submits a workflow to run blast search on a large input queries against a large blast database. osg-blast is intended to run on Open Science Grid, and on a glidein enabled submit host (such as xd-login.opensciencegrid.org or login.osgconnect.net).

 # Installing blast from ncbi